-The distinctive nature of the art market can be attributed to the intrinsic value of art, which is subjective in addition to its strong capital preservation.
-This is evidenced by the low relation between the previous graph and the contemporary art trendline, which diverges from that of other asset classes.
+The distinctive nature of the art market can be attributed to the intrinsic value of art, which is subjective in addition to its strong capital preservation, art has also demonstrated low loss rates during periods due to its supply elasticity characteristics.
 The value of a work of art is determined by both relative variables, such as the physical characteristics of the work, and subjective variables, such as the motivations of potential buyers.
 Relative value refers to comparative economic terms.
-The value is determined in relation to the reference point at which the artist is quoted in the market and the current market price of a similar work, considering the technique used and other technical data such as dimensions, year, and other factors.
+The value is determined by the reference point at which the artist is quoted in the market and the current market price of similar work, considering the technique used and other technical data such as dimensions, year, and other factors.
 Then the intrinsic factors of the work are considered: rarity, style, status, visibility or documentary value, while subjective value is based on subjective or personal considerations.
 Many aspects are based on feelings and personal taste.
 It is a subjective value, measurable in terms of aesthetic enjoyment, which depends on the satisfaction a person derives from contemplating it.
 This is where the valuation of works of art differs from that of any other asset because of the importance of aesthetic criteria.
 For most assets, quantitative aspects can be measured and approached through an econometric model, reducing the subjectivity of the person valuing it.
 In the context of art paintings, the quantitative variables that can be measured are relatively limited.

 These include the size of the painting, the age of the painter, or the date of death.
 However, there are also a number of subjective variables that depend on aesthetic perception.
 In order to conduct an appraisal of a work of art, it is essential to consider a number of leading aesthetic values, including sensory, formal, cultural, vital, and pleasure values.
 These values can be measured using a structural equation model, as this methodology is capable of handling perceptions, emotions, and culture as latent variables.
 In comparison to typical econometric OLS models, this approach is therefore preferred.
-The objective of this paper is to establish the essential concepts and background information required for the analysis of the factors influencing consumer behaviour within the context of art market valuation and pricing processes.
-In addition, it will examine the current state of the art market in Mexico, including an analysis of market behaviour and the definition of art as both a subjective and cultural phenomenon, as well as an investment asset with an objective value.
-Consequently, three central research hypotheses will be presented.
+The objective of this paper is to establish the essential concepts and background information required for the analysis of the factors influencing consumer behavior within the context of art market valuation and pricing processes.
+In addition, it will examine the current state of the art market in Mexico, including an analysis of market behavior and the definition of art as both a subjective and cultural phenomenon, as well as an investment asset with an objective value.
+Consequently, three central research hypotheses will be presented: